Oscura Vim - My New Favorite Theme Collection

 What Makes It Special?

-- Git diff highlighting is clear and intuitive
+- Git Integration: Enhanced diff highlighting and merge conflict markers

 Real-world Usage

 Sometimes, I switch between the original Oscura and Oscura Dusk depending on the time of day and lighting conditions.
-The Dusk variant works better during daytime, while the original dark theme is perfect for those late-night coding sessions.
+The Dusk variants work better during transitional periods, while the classic variants are perfect for consistent lighting environments.

 A Note on Requirements